TobiasJacob/etherkitten/README.md

 # Project Structure
 The project is split into several modules that are compiled separately.
 Each module has its own `src/` and `test/` folders.
 The `src/` folders contain the source code and headers for that module, while the `test/` folders contain unit tests for the testing framework Catch2.
 The top-level `test/` folder contains the main function that is used for all tests to save on compilation time.

-# Prerequisites
-## Recommended: Build using Docker
+# Recommended: Build using Docker

 First setup docker